tclahr/uac-docs/docs/config_file.md

-# uac.conf
+# Config files

-UAC configuration file is located in the config directory.
+UAC configuration files are located in the `config` directory.

+The default configuration file is `uac.conf`.
+It will be loaded automatically by the UAC during execution.

+You can also create files with the operating system name in the `config` directory to **override** the default configuration for a specific operating system.
+For example, `aix.conf` for aix, `linux.conf` for linux, `macos.conf` for macos, etc.

 ## exclude_path_pattern